-Use a gauge to measure the air pressure at least once a month.
-Even tires that are in good condition may lose one to two psi (10 to 20 kPa, 0.1 to 0.2 kgf/cm) per month.
+Use a gauge to measure the air pressure in each tire at least once a month.
+Even tires that are in good condition may lose one to two psi (10 to 20 kPa, 0.1 to 0.2 kgf/cm2) per month.
 Remember to check the spare tire at the same time.

-Check the pressure in the tires when they are cold.
-This means the vehicle has been parked for at least three hours, or driven less than 1 mile (1.6) km).

-Add or release air, if needed, to match the recommended cold tire pressures on this page.
+Check the air pressures when the tires are cold.
+This means the vehicle has been parked for at least three hours, or driven less than 1 mile (1.6 km).
+Add or release air, if needed, to match the recommended cold tire pressures on the next page.